On This Page

 The Classic was (and still is) never produced in very high numbers as it was designed for a more exclusive market.

 Produced on order (under the name RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More 35 again) by the successor of RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
+35 again) by the successor of RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More Fototechnic, the company DHW Fototechnik till 2014.
+Fototechnic, the company DHW Fototechnik till 2014.

 Specifications

 Only differences with RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More 35 SE shown.
+35 SE shown.

 - Production period : 1990 to 2014